 Technology Revives Agriculture on St. Croix's Prosperity Estate

-Raising Cane's resident historian Susan Beach recounts the who's who of this historic 18th.
+Raising Cane's resident historian S. A. Beach recounts the who's who of this historic 18th.
 Century property.

 One of the most scenic properties on St. Croix is Estate Prosperity on the island's west end.
 Originally spanning 450 acres from the hills east to the Caribbean Sea, the farm is once again productive with over 200 acres of sugar cane waving in the breeze.